 If there is some water present, cyanoacrylate glue will very rapidly cure and harden.

-One trick that I’ve used to accelerate the bonding of super glue (when I was rushed for time during an convention event), is to add a little saliva.
+One trick that I’ve used to accelerate the bonding of super glue for miniatures is to add a little saliva.
+This method came in especially useful when I was rushed for time during an convention event.

 I know it’s gross, but it’s just using science to work in our hobby.
 There are super glue accelerators.